Connect with us

 Water-type Pokemon weaknesses explained

 Water-type Pokemon are weak against Electric and Grass-type moves.
-Hence, if you’re battling a Water-type Pokemon, make sure that your Pokemon not only belongs to Electric or Grass-type but also knows the moves that belong to these types.
+Hence, if you’re battling a Water-type Pokemon, make sure that your Pokemon not only belongs to the Electric or Grass type but also knows the moves that belong to these types.

 Best counters for Water-type Pokemon

-Because they are weak against Electric and Grass-types, Venusaur, Electivire, Raikou, Manectric, and Zapdos are best to counter Water-type Pokemon.
-It is important to reiterate that alongside the type, ensure that your Pokemon also know Electric or Grass moves.
+Since they are weak against Electric and Grass-types, Venusaur, Electivire, Raikou, Manectric, and Zapdos are some of the best to counter Water-type Pokemon.
+It is important to reiterate that alongside the type, you must ensure that your Pokemon also knows Electric or Grass moves.

-While Electric Pokemon are more aggressive, Grass-type Pokemon are tankier.
-Accordingly, use Electric Pokemon to take down Water-types in PvE battles and Grass-type in PvP battles.
+While Electric Pokemon are more aggressive attackers, Grass-type Pokemon are defensive tanks.
+Accordingly, use Electric Pokemon to take down Water-types in PvE battles and Grass-types in PvP battles.

 • Fire